slurmulon/bach/README.md

 ...
 1/512 = Minimum duration
 ```

+To adhere with music theory, durations are based on **common time** (4|4).

+This means that `1` always means 4 quarter notes, and only equates with a full measure when the number of beats in a measure is 4 (as in `4|4` time).

+The examples in the remainder of this section assume common time, since this is the default when a `@Time` header is not provided.

+##### Examples

 A `List` playing a `Note('C2')` for an entire measure, starting at the first `Beat`, would be specified like so: